Online Student Support Services and Resources

 (414) 288-7423

-The Career Services Center (CSC) empowers undergraduate students, graduate students, and alumni to engage in ongoing career discernment in pursuit of lives of meaning and purpose within an ecosystem of campus partners, employers, and surrounding community.
+The Career Center (CSC) empowers undergraduate students, graduate students, and alumni to engage in ongoing career discernment in pursuit of lives of meaning and purpose within an ecosystem of campus partners, employers, and surrounding community.
 In support of that mission, we provide individual career counseling appointments, drop-in services, e-services, and career events, presentations, and workshops.
 Click here to learn more about career resources for graduate students and click here to schedule an appointment

 Additional resources include: